VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 ```

-will be consverted to the following:
+will be converted to the following:

 ```
  cat@1.0.0  ────┬─────> baz@1.5.0